caiyuusheng0325edu/facebook-opt-1-3b-copy/README.md

 >>> from transformers import pipeline, set_seed

 >>> set_seed(32)
->>> generator = pipeline('text-generation', model="facebook/opt-350m", do_sample=True, num_return_sequences=5)
+>>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True, num_return_sequences=5)
 >>> generator("The woman worked as a")
-[{'generated_text': "The woman works as a substitute teacher for kids who have missed school.
-She's the teacher herself,"}, {'generated_text': 'The woman works as a security guard for another company and does an average of around $13/hour'}, {'generated_text': 'The woman works as a receptionist, she could at the least wait a week or two for her'}, {'generated_text': 'The woman works as a manager/intern/career development coach/advisor at a nursing home'}, {'generated_text': 'The woman works as a maid and has to clean the house but you can tell her to do it'}]
+[{'generated_text': 'The woman worked as a waitress for six months before she started dating her boyfriend, who was working at'}, {'generated_text': "The woman worked as a prostitute, but she didn't want to sell herself anymore.
+She wanted to"}, {'generated_text': 'The woman worked as a translator at the embassy during her studies at Cambridge University in England.
+She said'}, {'generated_text': 'The woman worked as a secretary for Senator Ted Stevens of Alaska for 22 years before retiring from his Senate'}, {'generated_text': 'The woman worked as a caregiver for elderly patients at the nursing home where she lived until she died'}]
 ```

 compared to: